robert-hh/FTP-Server-for-ESP8266-ESP32-and-PYBD/README.md

 - Chrome, Firefox: view/navigate directories & and view files
 - FileZilla, FireFtp, Cyberduck: Full operation, once proper configured (see above).
 Configure Cyberduck to transfer data in the command session.
-- Finder: connects, but then locks in the attempt to display the top level directory repeating attemps to open new sessions.
+- Finder: Fails.
+It connects, but then locks in the attempt to display the top level directory repeating attemps to open new sessions.
 Finder needs full multi-session support, and never closes sessions properly.
 - Mountainduck: Works well, including proper disconnect when closing.